 Here, the “end” is the physical sneakers, and the “means” is the NFT, which also doubles as a digital collectible, galvanizing Nike’s digital community and giving the brand digital presence.

-2) Create a compelling story
+2) Create a Compelling Story

 An NFT drop serves two purposes: it must activate your community and develop the identity of your brand.
 So a well-thought-out story is one of the most important elements of any drop.

 What is the utility of your tokens?
 This is the next key consideration for any NFT drop.
-Remember, NFTs can be anything, from a unique artwork, to a collectible, a membership card or an exclusive access pass for events.
+Remember, NFTs can be anything.
+From a unique artwork, to a collectible, a membership card or an exclusive access pass for events.
 The only thing linking all of these use cases is that the token authenticating all of it is blockchain-based, and needs to be kept in a crypto wallet.

 Physical merchandise aside, what will your community be able to do with their tokens?
-To give you an idea of what you could do yourself, here are a few of the different utilities NFTs are offering their holders:
+To give you an idea of what you could do yourself, here are a few of the different utilities that NFTs are offering their holders: